Can the world’s most painful telecom market reform?

 Just as Vodafone Idea Ltd. was about to drown under the weight of its $30 billion debt, India has thrown a lifeline to the UK operator’s local joint venture.
 The rescue is only one of the tea leaves Group CEO Nick Read will read as he weighs the all-important question: Has India stopped being what Deutsche Bank AG analysts recently described as “the most painful market” to operate a telecom?
 The answer will decide if it’s time to make a fresh play for the 1.4-billion-person market.

-A moratorium on New Delhi’s bloated back-fee claims, extra time to pay for the spectrum purchased in past auctions, and a relief from onerous bank guarantees add up to at least 316 billion rupees ($4.3 billion) in liquidity support, according to Investec Capital Services.
+A moratorium on New Delhi’s bloated back-fee claims, extra time to pay for the spectrum purchased in past auctions, and a relief from onerous bank guarantees add up to at least Rs 31,600 crore ($4.3 billion) in liquidity support, according to Investec Capital Services.
 That would keep Vodafone Idea going, though stabilizing a business that has lost more than a third of its 400 million-plus subscribers in three years will need a lighter debt load, and a thicker equity cushion.
 In other words, a true revival will require an optimistic view of the future.

 That may be hard to muster given the industry’s checkered past.
 The unfailing regularity with which India has sprung negative surprises on its wireless firms will make it hard for Read — and his board — to be persuaded that this time may be different.